Anacostia Community Museum Archives

 Processing Information

-This collection was originally processed by Carrie Gehrer in 2011, then again by Tonijala D. Penn in 2024.
+The collection level record was created by Carrie Gehrer in 2011, the audiovisual series processed by Christina Meninger in 2017, and the finding aid created by Tonijala D. Penn in 2024.

 Using the Collection